ecivini/rust-api-template/README.md

 - warp: composable web framework
 - log: logging information (and currently with colog as implementation)
 - dotenv: read environment variables from .env
+- diesel (postgres): ORM for Postgres databases (can be easily adapted to work with sqlite and MySQL)

 ## Getting Started